 NBS sites using technology and innovation to engage, inspire and transform through dance.

 This program trains students for a successful dance teaching career.
-In person auditions will be held January 29, 2017 in Toronto.
-Register now.
+In person auditions will be held January 21, 2018 in Toronto.

 Your gift shares the benefits of dance with everyone.
 Discover how by reading about an innovative project uniting dancers of all ages and abilities in one incredible performance.